santiment/academy/src/docs/metrics/xrpl/trustline-count/index.md

 ## Description

-We can compute this metric a cumulative sum over the RippleState source table.
-We have 2 metrics about the trustline count:
+We track two metrics related to trustline count:

-- Total number of trustlines - `total_trustlines_count` - which tracks the total amount of trustline for a given time Since we are interested in total number, we can count the sign column (+1 or -1) and aggregate.
+- Total number of trustlines - the total amount of active trustline through time.
-- Net trustlines created - `daily_trustlines_count_change` - which tracks the number of opened or closed trustlines for a given time
+- Net trustlines created - change in number of active trustlines on a daily basis.

 ---